mbugua-richards/mbugua-richards/README.md

 - 📝 I regularly write articles on [https://medium.com/@TheAztech](https://medium.com/@TheAztech)

-- 💬 Ask me about **react, HTML, CSS, JavaScript, Node, Git**
+- 💬 Ask me about **React, HTML, CSS, JavaScript, Node, Git, Vue.js**

 - 📫 How to reach me **ricmwathih81@gmail.com**

-- ⚡ Fun fact **I am a person living with a disability and coding is my passion.**
+- ⚡ Fun fact **Richard is a software developer and designer who lives with spina bifida.
+I'm trying to break down stereotypes about disabled people by pursuing my dream of becoming a great software developer and designer.**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->